RevenueHunt/docs/docs/how-to-guides/ask-for-marketing-consent.md

+---
+icon: material/account-check-outline
+---

 # How to Ask for Marketing/Data Processing Consent

-Asking for consent to use customer data for marketing purposes is not just a best practice; it's a legal requirement in many jurisdictions.
-This guide will walk you through incorporating consent requests into your quizzes effectively, ensuring compliance while maintaining a smooth user experience.

 Directly asking for marketing consent or acceptance of data processing in your quiz can be a straightforward and efficient way to ensure compliance with regulations like GDPR.
 This article outlines several methods to integrate consent requests seamlessly into your quizzes.

 ## Add a Link to Your Privacy Policy

 A fundamental step in asking for consent is to make your Privacy Policy easily accessible.
-You can link to your Privacy Policy within any text element of the quiz using Markdown Language.
-For instance:
+You can link to your Privacy Policy within any text element of the quiz using [Markdown Language](https://docs.revenuehunt.com/how-to-guides/use-markdown/).
+For example, like this:

 ```markdown
 By providing your email address you agree to our [privacy policy](https://www.linktoyourprivacypolicy.com).